-41……an odd number I know, but at this moment in time its a great number!
-Why you ask, well it’s because its my next birthday, 41 years of roaming around this planet and the one thing that I know is that for most of those years I have owned a camera of some sort!
+41……an odd number I know, why 41 you ask, well it’s because it was the age that I decided to begin my blog page, 41 years of roaming around this planet and the one thing that I know is that for most of those years I have owned a camera of some sort!

 With a very big knowing smile on his face he showed us the results of my efforts…..yeap you guessed it, ceiling shots, feet shots, the carpet etc etc etc – but I was hooked!

 A few years on and I had a 110 camera, followed by a Polaroid – joyous as the photos slid out as soon as you had pushed the button, but the cost of the cartridges soon eroded the thrill of the instant photo!
 My pocket money simply didn’t stretch….a theme that has continued into current day!!
 Then came my first 35mm camera but soon even that was overtaken by a fully auto loading version, no more struggling with rolls of film which simply wouldn’t attach to the spindles!!